Continue reading from previous page …

 6-7.
 This “outfox the box” game was originally presented by Bill Schultheis in his delightful little book, The Coffeehouse Investor: How to Build Wealth, Ignore Wall Street, And Get On With Your Life (Palouse Press, 2005).
 I added details to make this example consistent with typical fund expenses, and consistent with the odds of beating the market in five years.
 Used with permission. ↩

-Smart Investing Rule #7: Keep costs low
+Smart Investing for Beginners Rule #7: Keep costs low

 7-1.
 The stock market index fund was providing an annual return of 12.3 percent and the average equity fund was earning an annual return of 10.0 percent, the average fund investor was earning only 7.3 percent a year.
-The Little Book of Common Sense Investing: The Only Way to Guarantee You Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.51. ↩
+The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.51. ↩

 7-2.
 All About Index Funds, by Richard A Ferri, 2nd Edition, McGraw-Hill, 2007, p.25. ↩